Day 1: Arrival

 In the morning you leave Passignano to head for Castiglione del Lago, a charming village at the western shore of Lake Trasimeno.
 Your journey through Tuscany begins here, in the farmlands of the Val di Chiana, with the fragrance of its orchards.

 Your route, in fact, crosses a number of 'food trails' - cheese, fruit, olive oil, wine and Chianina beef - adding flavor to the list of attractions alongside history, art, human resourcefulness and water.
 Your Etruscan journey continues through legends and mysteries, ancient town walls and necropolis such as those of Cortona.
 This town is an important cultural and artistic center for the valley, well worth exploring and enjoying in all of its aspects, and something of interest can be found here for everyone: enthusiasts of history and art, lovers of nature and adventure, those keen on sport and fitness, food and wine experts and those interested in fashion and shopping.

 Castiglione del Lago is built on a promontory and from the old center; you have a nice view over the lake and its islands.
 Evidence can be found in the town of both Etruscan and Roman origins and there is the 6th century castle Rocca Leone, built by Emperor Frederick II.
 The town is a real meeting place for nature and history, art and folklore, peace and vitality.
 From Castiglione del Lago you can visit Isola Maggiore, one of the three islands in Lago Trasimeno.
-It has less than 100 permanent residents who live in homes dating back the 15th century.
+It has less than 100 permanent residents who live in homes dating back to the 15th century.

 Overnight in Castiglione del Lago